haydaralrikabi/products-comparison/README.md

-# Product Comparison App
+# Products Comparison App

-A React-based product comparison tool that allows users to view, compare, and analyze products with features like lazy loading, responsive design, and optimised performance.
+A React-based product comparison tool that allows users to view, compare, and analyse products with features like lazy loading, responsive design, and optimised performance.

 ## Demo